Ekaterina41/invoices/README.md

 # Invoices app

+This is a simple React-Bootstrap based application that allows to manage payment invoices.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
-This is a simple front-end web application that allows to create, store and print pdf invoices for software developer services monthly payment.

 ## Prerequisites